Hezekiahpilli/issue-hub/README.md

 3. Basic search (can be enhanced with PostgreSQL full-text search)
 4. No real-time updates (can be added with WebSockets)
 5. Limited to two role types (can be expanded)
+6. Expected completion dates do not trigger notifications (can be added)

 ## 🔮 Future Enhancements